 Once you have your goals, frequency, and campaign length in place, choosing email content should be relatively easy.
 To educate, build trust, and form stronger relationships, send informational emails that fit the common thread for your autoresponder sequence.

 Focus on evergreen articles that provide valuable information for your avatar.
 Depending on your existing content base, you might need to write a few new articles or rewrite existing articles with a new focus.
-In doing so, you will provide content that your customer wants and he will remember you when he's ready to purchase, which increased your email marketing conversion rates.
+In doing so, you will provide content that your customer wants and they'll remember you when they're ready to purchase, which increases your email marketing conversion rates.

 When developing the layout for each item, remember that people read email on many different devices, from tiny phone screens to huge monitors.
 Choose a clear, basic layout that makes use of white spaces, bullets, subheads, and other design elements that break up walls of text.
 Avoid fancy animations or other high-tech additions that might not render well on all screens.